FREE SHIPPING FOR USA ORDERS OVER $85

 Four-Track Skiing

 The first technique is four-track skiing, which works well for double amputees.
-If standing on your own is not an issue, regardless wether you wear two prostheses, then this method of skiing should work well.
-You can ski four-track using two skis with two hand-held outriggers, giving you four points of contact with the snow for better balance and support.
-The outriggers are essentially metal forearm crutches with ski tips on the ends.
-Some are available with adjustable brakes providing an extra layer of safety on the slope.
+If standing on your own is not an issue, this skiing method is great.
+You can ski four-track using two skis with two hand-held outriggers.
+The outriggers are essentially metal forearm crutches with ski tips on them, giving you four points of contact with the snow for better balance and support.
+Some outriggers are available with adjustable brakes, providing an extra layer of safety on the slope.

 In addition to outriggers, you can use ski stabilizers or tip clamps (also known as ski bras) if you need side-to-side stability.
 Tip clamps help keep your skis in either a wedge or parallel position and allow your stronger side to help your weaker side.